 Ask learners to make up some variations on well-known tunes by ear, using a range of melodic and/or rhythmic patterns.

-Ask learners to work out by ear some possible harmonies for well-known tunes.
+If a piano/keyboard is available, ask learners to work out by ear some possible harmonies for well-known tunes.